Vidurshika/Finance-Tracker/frontend/LEARNING_NOTES.md

     *Your layout gives a consistent outer structure (e.g., logo, styles, background), and children allows you to insert different content inside that layout.
     *This makes your layout reusable for both Login, SignUp, or any other page.

-17.input component,input box (in login page)styles added to index.css
+17. input component,input box (in login page)styles added to index.css
-18.utils-helper:-
+18. utils-helper:-
     *In a front-end app structure, the utils (short for utilities) folder is used to store reusable helper functions or modules that can be used throughout your application.
 These are not tied to a specific component or feature but provide general functionality.
     Common Uses of a utils Folder:
     Formatting Helpers e.g., formatDate.js, capitalize.js, formatCurrency.js